Monday - Thursday, 8am - 10pm

 This guide is meant for those who are pursuing graduate and post-grad work in physics at UNH, and for those who are strongly interested in physics.
 It will get you started with resources for doing literature searches,finding library materials (and staff who can help!), getting help with writing, and professional directions in physics.

-VPN (https://vpn.unh.edu) provides excellent access; it makes any link to a resources provided by the UNH Library accessible through your computer.
-If you do not use VPN, you may still access resources from off-campus.
-To do this, you must get to the resource via the UNH Library Catalog, UNH Library Database List and/or UNH Fulltext Journal List.
-When you click on the UNH Library link to an online resource, you will be prompted to put in your IT ID.
-After doing so, you will be connected to that resource.
+Without VPN, you may still access library resources from off-campus.
+To do this, you must find the resource in the UNH Library Catalog, UNH Library Database List and/or UNH Fulltext Journal List.
+When you go to the record for the resource and click on the UNH Library link for it, you will be prompted to put in your IT ID.
+You should then be connected to that resource.